MartijnvAdrichem/Minor.Nijn/README.md

 ```

-The WebScale framework is a wrapper around the Nijn framework.
-With this framework you can add Topic and Command attributes above your methods.
+The web-scale framework is a wrapper around the Nijn framework.
+With this framework you can add Topic- and Command attributes above your methods.
 These attributes will be converted into actual queues on the Exchange.
-You initialize this with the following code
+You initialize this conversion with the following code:

 ```